Anbulla Rajinikanth

 Anbulla Rajinikanth is a 1984 Indian Tamil-language children's drama film directed by K. Natraj in his debut.
-The film stars Rajinikanth as himself, Meena, and Ambika.
-It was released on 2 August 1984, and received positive reviews, with praise for Meena's performance and Rajinikanth's acting.
-Despite this, the film was a box-office bomb.
+The film stars Rajinikanth himself in the titular role, alongside Meena and Ambika.
+It was released on 2 August 1984, and received positive reviews, with praise for Meena's performance and Rajinikanth's acting, but was not a box office success.